microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/common_body_tags.md

 Besides making your page accessible, `alt` text is used by search engines when indexing your pages.
 As a result, proper `alt` text is key to [search engine optimization (SEO)](https://en.wikipedia.org/wiki/Search_engine_optimization).

 ## Hyperlinks
-Hyperlinks, or simply links, are items on a page that we click to redirect us to another page.
-Usually, links are in text format, but you can also use an image as a link.
+Hyperlinks, or simply links, are clickable items that redirect us to another page.
+Usually, links are in text format, but you can also turn an image into a link.

 The tag used for links is the `<a>` tag, which stands for "anchor".
 Similar to images, links must have an attribute that tells the browser where the link is pointing.
 For links, this is called the `href` attribute.

 Possible values for the href attribute are:

-- An absolute URL to point to another website (like `href="http://www.example.com/default.html"`).
+* Absolute URL: Points to another website (```href="http://www.example.com/default.html"```)
-- A relative URL to point to a file within a website (like `href="default.html"`).
+* Relative URL: Points to a file within a website (`href="default.html"`)
+* Anchor URL:  Points to an anchor inside a page (`href="#top"`)

 Example: